James Lochhead Jack

-Brigadier General James Lochhead Jack DSO & Bar and Legion of Honour (1880-1962) was a British officer who fought during the First World War.
-He became a war hero after coming back from the trenches, but his character was never the same again.
-In 1964 his diaries were published (edited by John Terraine) and became a bestseller.
+Brigadier-General James Lochhead Jack (1880 – 22 December 1962) was a British Army officer who fought during the First World War.
+In 1964, his diaries were published (edited by John Terraine) and became a bestseller.

 Military career

-Jack was commissioned as a second lieutenant in the 4th (Militia) Battalion of the Princess Louise's (Argyll and Sutherland Highlanders) on 14 January 1903.
+Jack was commissioned as a second lieutenant in the 4th (Militia) Battalion of the Argyll and Sutherland Highlanders on 14 January 1903.
 The militia battalions were reserve regiments, and the 3rd battalion was headquartered in Stirling.